eknyazeva/MSETagger_py/README.md

 * An annotated dev corpus in conllu format
 * A test corpus in conllu format

-You need to put the data files (or links to them) in a working directory with default names train.conllu, dev.conllu, test.conllu.
+You need to put the data files (or links to them) in a working directory with default names train.conllu, dev.conllu, gold.conllu.
 The embeddings file must also be put in a working directory, with an arbitrary name which will be given as a parameter during execution (for the case you have several embeddings to try on this data).
 Now, in order to run training with provided embeddings, do
 ```bash
 python main.py --mode train_and_test_with_embeddings --work_dir path/to/the/working/directory --embeddings the/name/of/the/embedding/file
 ```